About Seven of Wands

 To be sure, the suit of rods declares the argument in our defense will require honesty, courage and high enthusiasm.
 The card signals a green light to take action in voicing our passion’s message, but with a note of caution:

 Action taken from an over-emotional state may cause slippage from our high vantage.
-Defiance is quite different from a stance of healthy defense.
+Defiance is quite different from a stance of healthy defense.~Avia

-On some level, all threads of life are first woven with the fiber of Earth.
-This interconnectedness reminds us not only is the earth a stabilizing and a wholly physical symbol, it also represents a network.
+Earth: On some level, all threads of life are first woven with the fiber of Earth.
+This inter-connectedness reminds us not only is the earth a stabilizing and a wholly physical symbol, but it also represents a network.
 Earth is synonymous with belonging.
 She represents community and shared wisdom.
 Earth also embodies the concept of solid ground.
-We've released the limitations of the "small mind" and returned to the foundation our true nature.
+We’ve released the limitations of the “small mind” and returned to the foundation of our true nature.
+More on earth symbolism here.

-Seen on many of the cards, mountain symbol meanings deal with triumph, challenge, attainment, and realization.
+Mountains/Cliffs: Seen on many of the cards, mountain symbol meanings deal with triumph, challenge, attainment, and realization.
 Mountains also represent timelessness and an endurance that is infinite.
 When those mountains peak out of the cards into our attention, we may consider the vastness of our universe, and contemplate our place within it.
 We may also want to consider the heights to which we are climbing, and what the realization of our goals may mean for us and those around us.
-Climb the mountains in other cards here.

-Water is a symbol of emotion and the subconscious.
+Rivers, Streams, Waterfalls: Water is a symbol of emotion and the subconscious.
 Therefore, waterfalls deal with the constant running and flowing movement of our emotions and the stirring movements of our deeper minds.
-Observing the nature of rivers and waterfalls, we see they typically move at such a rushing speed that they tend to take everything with them in their path - rocks, trees, any debris in the midst of water's dominant path is subject to its pull.
-This is symbolic that we must not let our emotions run away from us; a lesson that when we are not in control of our emotions and thoughts then they control us - potentially leading us down a rocky demise.
-A few other waterways for your contemplation.
+Observing the nature of rivers and waterfalls, we see they typically move at such a rushing speed that they tend to take everything with them in their path – rocks, trees, any debris in the midst of water’s dominant path is subject to its pull.
+This is symbolic that we must not let our emotions run away from us; a lesson that when we are not in control of our emotions and thoughts then they control us – potentially leading us down a rocky demise.
+More about the symbolic meaning of water here.